Graduate Studies @ Fontbonne

 Books and Book Chapters

 When materials are available in the library, patrons are expected to retrieve the item themselves.
-If books are not available at Fontbonne but are available in the Bridges or MOBIUS system, patrons should request them through the catalog.
+If books are not available at Fontbonne but are available in the MOBIUS system, patrons should request them through the catalog.
 These materials will be available at the Circulation Desk when they arrive on campus.

 Patrons can check their library account to see if books are available for pick-up.
 When books (or dissertations) are not available in MOBIUS, they should be requested through the interlibrary loan services.
 Audio-visual materials and textbooks are generally not available through interlibrary loan.